 I strongly feel that if I were to answer ‘why’, I would be writing a story that will be ending.
 And thats not what our love is.
 Our love doesn’t end at the last argument we had a couple of nights ago.
 Our love doesn’t end at our differences.
 Our love doesn’t end at the last take off.
 Our love doesn’t end when our fight-on-the-phone end.
 Our love doesn’t end when you storm off my house or when I got upset wouldn’t speak to you.
 Despite our 101 arguments, the love never ended, and in fact, it grew more for each other.
 With every argument or fight, we realise how wrong we are or how dumb we are, or how stupid we are in the end and what we learned for the past four years, is how we’d rather lose the argument than lose each other.
 We’re both stubborn and hard-headed.
 But for the past five years I strongly feel that the absolute honest answer to why is the fact that we’ve grown so much together.
 How lucky am I to watch our love grow for each other despite always being half way across the world from you.

 We’ve learn a lot about each other and care so much for one another.
 We’ve seen each other at our best, our worst, and our weakness, and albeit all that, we still want to be the best person we can be for each.
 You don’t make it to 18,000 miles apart from your loved one and not have one fight that breaks you.
 But what we are is balance.
 What we are is patience (half the time!).
 What we are is forever.
 And I pray to God that no matter where life takes us, we’ll always find our way back to each other.
 And that no matter how exhausted we get, we’ll always find that spark that light us up five years ago.
 Catching a movie, a quick cruise on the highway, getting our favourite fast food, hiking, or just a walk at the beach.
 I guess that’s why I have so much love for you.
 Is that despite all our arguments, fights, distance, you still want to love me.
 You still want to be with the person you fell in love with.
 And on darker days, you still find it in your heart to believe in us.
 On uglier days, you still have it in your heart to remember the person you want to be with me, you still want the person you fell in love with, and still want to find her, to find me.
 Which is very rare today.
 This half-way-across-the-world-relationship is one distance not even a phone call or plane ticket can fix.
 But it is us, its what we are.
-And every season we finally meet each other again, it unfolds our character with every moment we share together.
 I hope greatly after this Summer, we will no longer have to be a world apart.

 London will always have a place in our hearts.